Skip to main content

 3. Incomplete ownership and managing-control disclosures.
 Groups must report owners and managing officials; omissions trigger development requests and, if they look like concealment, integrity scrutiny.

 4. Missing or wrong EFT (CMS-588) information.
-Medicare pays only by electronic funds transfer; a bad routing number or missing voided check holds the whole application.
+The CMS-588 authorizes electronic funds transfer — submitted for new EFT enrollment or banking/account changes — and a bad routing number or missing bank documentation holds the whole application.

-5. Billing before the reassignment (855R) is approved.
-The group bills under its TIN before Medicare has finalized the link, and the claims deny — sometimes past timely filing.
+5. Billing before the reassignment is approved.
+The group bills under its TIN before Medicare has finalized the link (reported on the 855I since the 855R's discontinuation), and the claims deny — sometimes past timely filing.
 Confirm "approved" in PECOS first.

 6. Missing the revalidation due date.
 The quiet killer.
 A lapsed revalidation deactivates the enrollment and, for referring providers, triggers downstream CO-16 / N264 / N265 denials across the referral network.
 Track due dates proactively.

 7. Ignoring or slow-walking a development request.
-The MAC's letter has a deadline (usually 30 days).
+The MAC's letter states its own response deadline.
 Miss it and the application is rejected; you re-file and lose the queue position and potentially the favorable effective date.

 8. Filing too late.
 Starting the application after the provider has already begun seeing patients sacrifices billable revenue beyond the 30-day retro window.
 File 60–90 days early.